tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/01-What-Is-Money/README.md

 ### Overview

-This module will introduce you to the concepts of value, money, and financial statements.
+This module provides an introduction to the concepts of value, money, and financial statements.

 ### Module Objectives